puavous/lmad1/BeforeInstanssi2024.md

 - Your laptop needs free system space for tool installations even if you don't do the installations beforehand.
 It is not fun to spend the workshop time just figuring out what to delete to make space for tools.

+- Headphones (any kind will do).
+There will be many participants previewing their demos each with their own audio track - no, we don't want to hear them all at once from loudspeakers at the workshop area!

 ## What would really help